For the first time in history, five generations are working alongside one another.

 Managed well, these differences can equal benefits.
 Not well, and they can lead to division on your team.

 Consider these stats about the state of today’s teams:

-It’s easy to see how generations at both ends of the spectrum could want to throw up their hands when working cross-generationally, but the key is seeing how these generations are really more alike than different.
+It’s easy to see how generations at both ends of the spectrum could want to throw up their hands when working cross-generationally, but

 By leveraging the unique strengths of each generation and being honest about potential weaknesses, working multi-generationally can end up being your team’s superpower.

 In our Working Across Generations podcast episode, Strategy Consultant Mary Beth Ormiston said, “Research is telling us that the more we put people together who are different and let them learn from each other, the easier it becomes.
 Employers are learning this can be the best of both worlds.
 Pairing employees who have institutional knowledge with employees who see things differently can be very powerful.”